PikaPikaGems/japanese-word-frequency/README.md

 ### Running scripts

-All scripts are standalone and can be run from any directory:
+Scripts under `data/ALL/___experiments0/` can be run from the repo root.
+CEJC, RSPEER, and JPDB scripts must be run from their own directories:

 ```bash
 # Run coverage analysis across all anchors